Read Cicero paragraph. Create 6-9 panel Pixton on it, translating it, illustrating it, and using original Latin.

 Pithana: "Well, right now I'm finishing my coverage of the events of the Trojan War with the Greeks.
 We corresponded with the Greeks for information, but are allies to the Trojans.
 We use cuneiform and clay tablets.
 The Greeks won the war, and both their empire and our empire seem to be moving toward a Dark Age.
 Writings of this is my next project.
 I hear of a people of the sea coming to do battle.
 It does not look good for us.
 That is the project after."

 Adamus: "There are different accounts of what ended the war.
-What do yo
+What do you believe?"

 Pithana: "Well, the most common story is that an earthquake brought down the walls of Troy.
 To be honest, I think that earthquake represents something other than nature.
 I was sure that the Greeks would win the war before such a thing would happen, even though I rooted for the Trojans.
 I think the earthquake is representative of a Greek action, but they called it an earthquake to praise Poseidon for his help.
 I think they must have used something like a horse to help.
 Possibly hiding inside and being taken inside the gates.
 They could then attack from inside the city and slaughter.
 This is just a theory."